A Better Tomorrow II

-A Better Tomorrow 2 is a 1987 Hong Kong action film written and directed by John Woo.
+A Better Tomorrow 2 is a 1987 Hong Kong action film directed by John Woo, produced by Tsui Hark, and co-written by both.
 A follow-up to its popular predecessor, A Better Tomorrow, the film stars returning cast members Chow Yun-fat, Ti Lung and Leslie Cheung alongside new cast member Dean Shek.
 The film was released in Hong Kong on 17 December 1987.

-Due to the popularity of Chow's break-out performance in the previous instalment, he was cast in a new character as the twin brother of "Mark", who was killed in the previous film.
+Due to the popularity of Chow's break-out performance in the previous instalment, he was cast in a new role as the twin brother of "Mark", who was killed in the previous film.
 A Better Tomorrow 2 is known for its over the top violence, exaggerated blood and gore, and body counts nearing the hundreds.

 Film director John Woo and producer Tsui Hark had disagreements over the focus of this film.
 Tsui felt that the film should focus more on Dean Shek's character.
 This led to the film being edited by both Tsui and Woo.
 Their disagreements would lead to a split after this film, with Hark directing A Better Tomorrow 3 and Woo moving on to create The Killer.